Inside: Learn facts on donating clutter so that you can make informed decisions on what to do with your unwanted stuff.

-And by making monetary donations to charities that do meaningful work in your community, you can often make a far bigger impact than you can by donating stuff.
+And by making monetary donations to charities that do meaningful work in your community, you can often make a bigger impact than you can by donating stuff.
 What many people who are struggling really need goes beyond your unwanted clutter.

-Not only do charities typically have vetting processes to ensure the recipients of their help truly need it, but they have access to better pricing, special suppliers, and other avenues that get them “more bang for your buck” as well as providing other necessary services and support.
+Not only do charities typically have vetting processes to ensure the recipients of their help truly need it, but they also have access to better pricing, special suppliers, and other avenues that get them “more bang for your buck” as well as providing other necessary services and support.

 Which of the facts on donating clutter surprised you most?
 Comment here and let me know!